pypy/pypy/pypy/doc/docindex.rst

 away a lot of low level details.
 This document is also part of the `EU reports`_.

-`translation aspects`_ describes how we weave different properties into our interpreter during the translation process.
-This document is also part of the `EU reports`_.

 `garbage collector`_ strategies that can be used by the virtual machines produced by the translation process.